Paradise Ent warns online fraudsters using boss, firm names

 Mar 23, 2021 Newsdesk Latest News, Macau, Rest of Asia, Top of the deck

-Hong Kong-listed casino equipment maker Paradise Entertainment Ltd warned in a Monday press release that its corporate logo and other materials – including the image and name of its chairman and managing director Jay Chun – had been fraudulently used for various purposes, including by a website claiming to run an online lottery that falsely said was linked to Paradise Entertainment.
+Hong Kong-listed casino equipment maker Paradise Entertainment Ltd warned in a Monday press release that its corporate logo and other materials – including the image and name of its chairman and managing director Jay Chun – had been fraudulently used for various purposes, including by a website claiming to run an online lottery that it falsely said was linked to Paradise Entertainment.

 The warning also said tricksters had wrongly claimed Mr Chun (pictured in a file photo) was associated with a certain Chinese social media account on the QQ platform, and that he had via that route endorsed certain investments to the public, people mostly in mainland China.
 The press release said the so-called investments touted by those using Mr Chun’s name, were in fact for the purposes of defrauding the public.